The Battle of Maldon: Date of composition

 According to some scholars, the poem must have been written close to the events that it depicts, given the historical concreteness and specificity of the events depicted in the poem.
 According to Irving, the specific events told with such clarity could only have been composed shortly after the events had taken place, and before legend had been introduced into the poem.
-While this may seem strange to a modern audience, who are used to “realistic fiction,” this is in fact a fairly strong argument for an early composition date.
+While this may seem strange to a modern audience, who are used to "realistic fiction", this is in fact a fairly strong argument for an early composition date.
 The lack of legendary elements seems to indicate that this poem was written at a time when witnesses or close descendants of witnesses would have been able to attest to the validity and accuracy of the facts.

-John D. Niles, in his essay “Maldon and Mythopoesis”, also argues for an early composition date.
+John D. Niles, in his essay "Maldon and Mythopoesis", also argues for an early composition date.
 He states that the three direct references to Æthelred the Unready necessitate an early composition date, before Æthelred had achieved his reputation for ineffectiveness.
-This argument hinges upon Byrhtnoth's, and the poet's, degree of knowledge of Aethelred's ill reputation.
-If Byrhtnoth had known of Aethelred's nature, would he have been willing to sacrifice himself for an undeserving king, effectively throwing away his own life and those of his men?
+This argument hinges upon Byrhtnoth's, and the poet's, degree of knowledge of Æthelred's ill reputation.
+If Byrhtnoth had known of Æthelred's nature, would he have been willing to sacrifice himself for an undeserving king, effectively throwing away his own life and those of his men?
 Niles indicates that this does not appear to be supportable through the actions and statements of Byrhtnoth throughout the poem.
 Apparently Byrhtnoth did not know of the king's nature, and most likely the poet himself did not know of the king's nature either.
 If the poet had known, he would likely have mentioned it in an aside, similar to the way he treats the coward Godric when he is first introduced within the poem.